cibernox/ember-cli-yuidoc/README.md

 ### Watch mode

 This plugin also integrates with the ember server, so you can access your docs from the browser in the `/docs` urls.
-The documentation will update when you modify your code, as expected.
+The documentation will update when your code is modified.

 While this is specially useful if your are editing your documentation, it adds some overhead to your build pipeline, so this is disabled by default.
 Run `ember serve --docs` to enable it.
+Then visit http://localhost:4200/docs/index.html to view the documentations.

 ### Environment specific generation